 - making sure the emergency procedures for shutdown and isolation are clearly displayed.

-This is why a service must be carried out by a licensed electrician, at least once every two years.
+Always ensure that a service is carried out by a licensed electrician, at least once every 2 years.